-The Municipal Complex Pedestrian Routing Plan, being prepared by consultant firm, Russell-Mills, will recommend improvements to the pedestrian connections and the environment from 20th Street to 22nd Street including the Municipal Building, north parking lot, as well as pedestrian connections to the Civic Center Commons and to Pioneer Ave.
+The Municipal Complex Pedestrian Routing Plan, being prepared by consultant firm Russell + Mills Studios, recommends improvements to the pedestrian connections and the environment from 20th Street to 22nd Street including the Municipal Building, north parking lot, as well as pedestrian connections to the Civic Commons and to Pioneer Ave.

-The sidewalk and area between the two Civic Center Front Doors, the Municipal Building’s north parking lot, the Laramie County Library and Burke High Rise could be improved with new sidewalks, landscaping, improved pedestrian level lighting, wayfinding signs, etc.
+The pedestrian routes and open space area between the two Civic Center Front Doors, the Municipal Building’s north parking lot, the Laramie County Library, Burke High Rise, Cox Parking Garage and the Senior Activity Center could be improved with wider more naturally flowing sidewalks, enhanced landscaping that reduces overall water usage, improved pedestrian level lighting, wayfinding signs, consolidated memorial plaza, outdoor beer garden for civic use and large events, etc.

-Secondly, Laramie County has started the construction of an addition to the Laramie County Detention Facility.
-The new project will add 112 new prison beds to the existing 350.
-This new construction will add to the building generally on the west, northwestern side of the building and reach up 5 stories plus the mechanical equipment.
-This addition will impact existing parking for Sheriff employees.
-A small parking lot at the corner of 20th and Thomes will be removed as the new building will be located on that spot.
-During construction, on-street parking on 20th will need to be used for construction staging therefore displacing sheriff parking which they now use for quick access.
+Secondly, Laramie County has completed the construction of an addition to the Laramie County Detention Facility.
+The new project added 112 new prison beds to the existing 350.
+This jail expansion expanded the building generally on the west.
+The northwestern side of the building is 5 stories plus the mechanical equipment.
+This addition impacted parking for Sheriff employees.
+A small parking lot at the corner of 20th and Thomes was removed for the building expansion.

 Many people that attend Civic Center events and concerts park in the Cox Parking Garage.
-Some avoided the parking garage and preferred the West Parking lot, but as mentioned, it is no longer available due to the construction of Civic Center Commons.
-Therefore, some of those people will choose to park in the North Parking Lot, other nearby lots or on-street or the County Library Parking lot which is north of 22nd Street.
+However, some patrons avoid the parking garage and prefer to use the North Parking Lot, other nearby lots or on-street.
+Larger crowd could use the County Library Parking lot, north of 22nd Street.

-This study will plan for an improved pedestrian connection and environment from 20th Street to 22nd Street including the Municipal Building North Parking lot and the areas west to O’Neil Ave. and east to Pioneer Ave.
-The consultant, Russell-Mills will consider improvements through and around the North Parking Lot and provide graphic or video representations of the proposals with detailed specifications, itemized quantities and cost estimates.
+This study develops a plan for an improved pedestrian connection and environment from the 20th Street intersection to 22nd Street including the Municipal Building North Parking lot and the areas west to O’Neil Ave. and east to Pioneer Ave.
+The consultant, Russell + Mills Studios has considered improvements through and around the North Parking Lot and provided graphic or video representations of the proposals with detailed specifications, itemized quantities and cost estimates.